norcams/himlar/provision/dataporten/README.md

 To test this use HIMLAR_NODESET=connect

-Make sure you have two FEIDE connect appliactions her: https://dashboard.feideconnect.no
+Make sure you have two FEIDE connect appliactions here: https://dashboard.feideconnect.no

 ### Dataporten Application